Note: if you urgently need a replacement passport, see Emergency Passports instead.

 We only accept the following passport types that require an in-person appointment:

-- Adult - First or replacing an old passport issued before 1 January 2006.
+- Adult - First adult passport or replacing an old passport issued before 1 January 2006.

 - Adult - Replacement passport due to full visa pages or minor damage.
 Contact our office by email for information.